 - 90853 – Group psychotherapy

 The group psychotherapy code is applicable when a provider conducts therapy sessions for multiple participants simultaneously.
-This is similar to support groups or structured therapy groups.
+This is similar to support groups, structured therapy groups, or group-based behavioral health interventions.

 Add-On Codes